Skip to main content

 This includes 12 Authorised Examiners/driving instructors who have been convicted on multiple counts of charges such as sexual offences, bribery, fraud and corruption.

-A May 2022 ICAC report underlined this, saying current controls to prevent corruption in the driver licencing industry were “less than adequate”.
+A May 2022 ICAC report underlined this, saying current controls to prevent corruption in the driver licensing industry were “less than adequate”.
 The Government has committed to drive reform to strengthen industry standards, enhance accountability and improve safety outcomes for new drivers.

 There are currently around 609 registered Motor Driving Instructors in South Australia, and of those 266 are also Authorised Examiners.